Summary

 Cultural Color Meanings and Taboos

-Blue tends to be the safest pick across cultures.
-It often represents trust, stability, and professionalism worldwide.
-Many international visual business plans use blue as their main color for this reason.
+Blue tends to be the safest choice across cultures.
+It consistently represents trust, stability, and professionalism worldwide.
+IBM and Facebook use blue as their primary color for this reason in their international visual business plans.

 Building Cultural Color Palettes